Payroll Accounting Adjustments (PAA):

 Cost Shared Effort:

-- Any cost sharing from funding sources other than FD120; e.g. FD400, FD600, is NOT captured on our effort reports, and it must be manually reflected on the effort report.
+Any cost sharing from funding sources other than FD120; e.g. FD400, FD600, is NOT captured on the effort reports, and it must be manually reflected on the effort report.

 Note: When costing FD120 the default Expense Purpose Code is 1000 Instruction.
 You must change back to a Sponsored Project Expense Purpose Code (i.e., 1210, 1230, 1080, 1060)